Hair fall/ khalitya

 SAMPRAPTI( Pathogenesis):

 The Samprapti of a disease refers to the process by which the vitiated Doshas react with Dushyas and produces Kriyatmaka and Rachanatmaka changes in the target organ leading to the manifestation of a disease.
-Otherwise, the process of manifestation of the disease is known as Samprapti.
-In Samprapti – Nidana is the efficient cause, Dosha is the material cause, and Dosha – Dushya Sammurchana is the essential cause.
+Otherwise the process of manifestation of disease is known as Samprapti.
+In Samprapti – Nidana is the efficient cause, Dosha are the material cause and Dosha – Dushya Sammurchana is the essential cause.

 CHIKITSA SIDDHANTA( Treatment Protocol)

-A specific line of treatment has been adopted for all diseases in ancient Ayurvedic texts, especially in Charak Samhita.
+Specific line of treatment has been adopted for all disease in ancient Ayurvedic texts, especially in Charak Samhita.
 Such a line of treatment for a disease is also called Chikitsa Siddhanta.

 The line of treatment of Khalitya mentioned by different Acharya is as under: